casics/dassie/README.md

 }
 ```

 A term in this database is indexed by its LCSH identifier; for example, `sh89003287`.
 Identifiers in this scheme are strings that being with two letters followed by a series of integers.
 The identifier is used as the value of the `_id` field.
 (Note that in a slight deviation from common MongoDB practice, the `_id` field holds the identifier as a string, rather than an `ObjectId` object.
-This makes programming more convenient.)
+This makes using LoCTerms simpler.)

 The meanings of the fields are as follows: